Cjreynol/PyTimer/README.md

 If you want to run from source, then run the `__main__.py` script using either `python -m pytimer` or `python pytimer/__main__.py` to bring up the application window.

-## Using PyTimer

-The interface is simple, the Start/Stop button(shortcut spacebar) toggles the stopwatch and Reset puts it back to 00:00:00.00.

-New in 1.2, clicking on the time itself brings up a window to enter a time to set the stopwatch to.
-This is intended to help with recovering from a crash or accidental closing of the application.

-**Note:** To avoid race condition bugs, clicking on the time to set it does stop the stopwatch.

 ## Building from source